composr-ecosystem/composr/_tests/codechecker/readme.txt

 Comparison to other PHP linters
 -------------------------------

-Here are some checks other linters do which we do not do...
+Here are some checks other linters do which we do not do (no duplication of remarks across projects, written in tool quality order)...

-Zend's Code Analyzer:
- - if-else-else check (Reason: doesn't confuse us)
- - unnecessary reference check (Reason: lies!)
- - error for breaking with a variable (Reason: would only get used for a good reason, so let programmers do it if they have one)
- - Values overwritten before use (Reason: we may be initialising them for code clarity; PHPStorm's inspector can show these)

-HPHP's warnings:
- - Anything specific to compilation (Reason: we must manually ensure that works, often code branching structures will be involved but warnings still happen)
- - Wrong number of parameters, on method of subclass (Reason: very hard to do)
- - Undeclared constant (Reason: we don't track these)

-CodeLobster Errors:
- - IF and ELSEIF have same conditions (theoretically the prior IF might have changed the state)

-PhpStorm Code Inspector:
+PhpStorm's Code Inspector:
- - Many (lots of false positives in here)
+ - "Unreachable statement" (Reason: often caught between a rock and a hard place with these, e.g. other lint checks for 'break' always being defined, or other lints insist on 'return' being defined yet a code path exits)
+ - "Variable '$<variable>' is probably undefined" (Reason: does not do smart branch checks)
+ - Unused checks (Reason: there are many reasons to not use variables)
  - "Missing return statement" (this is useful, but if we have like a warn_exit at the end of a function, this would trigger the error)
+ - Regexp scanning (Reason: pedantic and inaccurate)
+ - "Missing @return tag" (Reason: we don't explicitly document void returns)
+ - Missing returns for functions that can return null (Reason: not needed, and a little hard for us to track)
+ - "Unhandled exception" / "Redundant catch clause" / "Missing @throws tag" (Reason: we don't force exceptions to be handled in the caller function)
+ - Import checks of various kinds (Reason: Unreliable)
+ - "Silly assignment", Assignment to self (Reason: very rare mistake and a bit hard to implement in our system)
+ - "Expression has the same operands" (Reason: very rare mistake and a bit hard to implement in our system)
+ - Checking overridden methods match parent (Reason: we don't track method signatures so well)
+ - Checking method calls have the correct parameters (Reason: we cannot trace classes as well as PhpStorm, only sometimes can we do it)
+ - Duplicate code detection (Reason: the portions of code detected as duplicated are often too small to handle differently)
+ - (Many, lots of false positives in here that we will not mention) (Excellent tool to use if you are happy to wade through false positives)

 PHP CodeSniffer:
  - The CQC can chain a connection to the popular PHP CodeSniffer package, for additional checks.
-These checks are more detailed, and more likely to have false positives, or positives that we choose to ignore for neater code
+These checks capture more detailed coding standards errors, like putting spaces or line-breaks in the wrong place

 ESLint:
  - As with PHP CodeSniffer, the CQC can chain to ESLint
  - (We are aware JSHint exists, but we don't use it)

+Zend Studio's Code Analyzer (Problems):
+ - "Assignment in condition" (Reason: the CQC doesn't have a problem with assignments as conditions, but it does something similar - separates the concept of expressions and commands; a command must be bracketed to become an expression)
+ - Linting of PHP functions in extensions (Reason: we don't try and define what extension functions exist, it would be too much)
+(Buggy, but has some limited use)

+CodeLobster IDE's Code Validator:
+ - IF and ELSEIF have same conditions (theoretically the prior IF might have changed the state) (CodeLobster's Code Validator is very limited, not worth using)

+NetBeans Inspect (Source -> Inspect):
+(Basic parsing only, unless 3rd party tools are configured)

+Other tools, that are not worth discussing as they are more esoteric:
+ - [tt]php -l[/tt]
+ - PHP Mess Detector
+ - PHPStan
+ - PHP CS Fixer

 Relationship with Composr
 --------------------------